Jarome Iginla: Playing style

-Iginla has recorded several Gordie Howe hat tricks – a fight, a goal and an assist in the same game – and as it is not an official statistic, The Hockey News estimated that as of 2012, he was the active leader with nine.
+Iginla recorded several Gordie Howe hat tricks – a fight, a goal and an assist in the same game – and as it is not an official statistic, The Hockey News estimated that as of 2012, he was the active leader with nine.
 His fights, including one with Tampa Bay Lightning star Vincent Lecavalier in the 2004 Stanley Cup Finals, have had a motivating effect on his play and that of his teammates.
-Iginla has suffered injuries as a result of his fighting, including a broken hand from a 2003 fight with Bill Guerin of the Dallas Stars.
-His physical style of play also leads to a greater risk of persistent injuries and penalties.
-Iginla's truculent style of play has gained approval from hockey commentator Don Cherry.
+Iginla suffered injuries as a result of his fighting, including a broken hand from a 2003 fight with Bill Guerin of the Dallas Stars.
+Iginla's truculent style of play gained approval from hockey commentator Don Cherry.
 In 2008 during a ceremonial handshake initiated by Iginla to Trevor Linden in his last game, Linden told Iginla he was the best player in the game at that time.

 He commands the respect of his peers and has been known to stand up to the coaching staff to defend a fellow player.
 Former teammate Andrew Ference — a former Bruins player himself, before Iginla's arrival on the Boston team's roster — once described following Iginla as like "following a friend."
 Preferring to lead by example, Iginla is not regarded as a vocal captain.
 He likes to speak with players individually and tries to ensure that all of his teammates are comfortable.
 He was named the recipient of the Mark Messier Leadership Award in 2009.

 Personal life

 Iginla married his high school sweetheart, Kara, and the couple have three children: daughter Jade and sons Tij and Joe.
 They had been dating since they were in grade eight.
-His daughter Jade attended and played hockey for Shattuck-Saint Mary's and Kelowna's RINK Hockey Academy, before attending Brown University and playing for the Brown Bears in the NCAA.
-Internationally she has played for Team Canada.
-Tij was taken by the Seattle Thunderbirds in the first round of the 2021 WHL Bantam Draft, and will make his debut in the 2021–22 season.
+Jade attended and played hockey for Shattuck-Saint Mary's and Kelowna's RINK Hockey Academy, before attending Brown University and playing for the Brown Bears in the NCAA.
+Internationally, she has represented Canada at the under-18 level.
+Tij currently plays for the Kelowna Rockets and was the first-ever draft selection for the Utah Mammoth, after he was drafted sixth overall in the 2024 NHL Entry Draft.
+Joe played for Kelowna’s RINK Hockey Academy, with Jarome as his head coach, and plays for the Edmonton Oil Kings having been taken by them in the first round of the 2023 WHL Bantam Draft.

 Iginla has four paternal half-siblings; two brothers, Jason and Stephen, and two sisters, Theresa and Elizabeth.
 Theresa played for the University of Saskatchewan Huskies women's hockey team for three seasons from 2004 to 2007.
 Jarome is an avid golfer and a regular participant in the Calgary Flames Celebrity Charity Golf Classic.

 Iginla is a Christian.
 He has spoken about his faith in Jesus by saying, “I believe He died for us, and I believe He’s there for us and we can lean on Him.
 And I do.”